jjigaev/Torrent-project/README.md

 active_peers = [p for p in results if p is not None][:20]  # Increase from [:10]
 ```

-### Multi-file Torrents Not Extracting

-This is fixed in the latest version.
-Ensure you have the updated `piece_manager.py`.

 ### WebSocket Connection Failed

 1. Check server is running